dickhfchan/borocol/server/README.md

         }
 }
 ```
-## models
+## models and materialized view
-models.py defined all models.
+models.py defined all models and materialized views.
 You can edit it to change data table structure.
-To apply the changes, run sync-tables.py
+To apply the changes, run sync_tables_and_materialized_views.py

 ## timestamp
 timestamp is int, unit is second